hillal20/react-advanced-typescript/READMENode.md

 ## 13 \*\* React Strict mode

 it is made only in the development, not in the production.
-It is made to discover bugs react thinks it is existing during the development env. there are 6 things to cover:
+It is made to discover the bugs react thinks it is existing during the development env. there are 6 things to cover:

 1- unintended side effects: React first render phase is too slow, unlike the update phase where react compare the html changed to the previous one and update only the places changed.